Oak Tutorial

 so not x implies y

-The suppose command creates a new context containing the accompanying statement, in this case not x.
-When a suppose ends, it takes its final context, makes it conditional on the supposition that started the suppose, and adds the result to the outer context.
-Here, the inner context y is added to the outer context as not x implies y.
-The so in the last line then uses the outer context to prove its accompanying statement.
+The suppose command creates a new buffer containing the accompanying statement, in this case not x.
+When a suppose ends, it takes its final buffer, makes it conditional on the supposition that started the suppose, and adds the result to the outer buffer.
+Here, the inner buffer y is added to the outer buffer as not x implies y.
+The so in the last line then uses the outer buffer to prove its accompanying statement.

 The suppose command can be used for proof by contradiction.